 Rail services are operating under a PTOM-based unit contract with the initial 9-year period expiring mid-2025.
 This was extended by 6-years through to 2031.
 Bus services commenced operating under Gross PTOM based unit contracts from mid-2018.
-In May 2025, the ferry service was moved from a net PTOM based contact, to a gross contract for a period of 7 years with an expiry date in 2032.
+Ferry services commenced operating under a Net PTOM based unit contract from July 2019.

-The bus services contracts have been in place since 2018, and the majority of these expire between 2027 and 2030.
+The Bus Services contracts have been in place since 2018, and the majority of these expire between 2027 and 2030.
 With the expiry dates for Metlink's bus contracts fast approaching and pending changes to NZTA's national procurement policies from legislative changes, Greater Wellington is developing the approach that it wants to take to future procurement.